sparklingdataocean/gh-pages/_posts/2025-01-25-slidingWindowGraph EEG.markdown

     The grouping was performed programmatically using a dictionary structure where the keys represent brain region prefixes, and the values contain the corresponding EEG channels.
   </li>
 </ul>
+<p></p>

-<p>Below is the Python implementation used for channel grouping:</p>
+Below is the Python implementation used for channel grouping:
 <p></p>
 {% highlight python %}
 from collections import defaultdict